sunpy/sunpy/docs/guide/acquiring_data/database.rst

 2.4 Adding entries manually
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Although usually not required, it is also possible to add database entries
 by specifying the parameters manually.
-To do so, you simply pass the
+To do so pass the
 values as keyword arguments to :class:`tables.DatabaseEntry` as follows:

     >>> from sunpy.database.tables import DatabaseEntry